 Serious and possibly permanent heart-related side effects that may lead to congestive heart failure can occur in patients treated with DOXIL®.
 Inform your doctor of any history of heart disease, radiation to your chest, or prior anticancer therapy.
 Your doctor will monitor your heart function.

 Infusion reactions may also occur during administration.
 Be sure to tell your doctor if you have any symptoms during infusion, including: flushing, shortness of breath, facial swelling, headaches, chills, back pain, tightness in your chest or throat, dizziness, or lightheadedness.
 For most patients, these reactions have resolved within several hours to a day once the infusion is stopped, or for some patients with slowing of the infusion rate.
 However, in some cases, these reactions may be serious and sometimes life-threatening and may be fatal.

 DOXIL® may severely reduce the number of blood cells (red blood cells, white blood cells, and cells that prevent bleeding called platelets) in your body that may potentially increase risk of infections, anemia, and bleeding.
-Speak to your doctor if you notice any changes in your health.
+Speak to your doctor if you notice any changes in your health such as a new onset fever or symptoms of infection.
 Your doctor will monitor your blood laboratory results.

 Talk to your doctor if you have a history of heart disease or liver disease, or have received prior radiation therapy and/or anticancer therapy.